 All the time you are creating more squared off edges, and flattening it as you go – so you should end up with something like this:-

-WANT AN ALTERNATIVE WAY TO FOLD A FITTED SHEET?
+WANT AN ALTERNATIVE WAY TO GET A FOLDED FITTED SHEET?

-Another way I have found that it a great idea as well (although for me it’s much more fiddly) is this one –
+Another way I’ve found that it a great idea as well (although for me it’s much more fiddly) is this one –

 I’ve included it as you may prefer doing it this way, and I want anything you organise to be organised how you find it easier – as that’s the whole point!